Sirens of TI: Story

-Battle of Buccaneer Bay

-From 1993 to 2003, Treasure Island featured a battle between pirates aboard the Hispaniola (which later became the Sirens' ship, The Song) and British sailors aboard HMS Britannia (later the pirate ship The Bull), ending in the sinking of HMS Britannia.
-The Battle of Buccaneer Bay (in some sources, The Pirate Battle of Buccaneer Bay at Treasure Island) ran for 16,334 shows.

 History

-In October 2003, The Sirens of TI replaced The Battle of Buccaneer Bay, which was geared towards a younger audience and had been playing since Treasure Island opened on October 27, 1993.
+In October 2003, The Sirens of TI replaced The Battle of Buccaneer Bay, which was geared towards a younger audience and had been playing 16,334 shows since Treasure Island opened on October 27, 1993.
 Director and choreographer Kenny Ortega created The Sirens of TI show, inspired by Homer's Odyssey.
 Songwriter Emilio Estefan prepared the score and Travis Payne handled show choreography.

-The show commemorated its fifth anniversary on October 21, 2008 when the street leading into the hotel/casino property was renamed from "Buccaneer Boulevard" to "Sirens Cove Boulevard."
+The show commemorated its fifth anniversary on October 21, 2008, when the street leading into the hotel/casino property was renamed from "Buccaneer Boulevard" to "Sirens Cove Boulevard."
 At that time, the show was presented four times daily, at 7, 8:30, 10 and 11:30 p.m.
 Beginning November 3, 2008, the show was presented at 5:30, 7, 8:30 and 10 p.m. daily.

 On October 20, 2013, the show was halted for what was intended to be a temporary closure until December 26, for the construction of retail space nearby.
 However, in late November 2013, Treasure Island announced that the closure was permanent, and that some of the space would be used for new shops, surprising several cast members.
 The new shopping mall reduced the size of Sirens Cove by approximately one-third, and while the ships still exist, the Bull no longer moves (The Song never moved).
 The cove now features several water fountains, and no show replaced the Sirens of TI.